March 11, 2021

 Using quantitative and qualitative research methods to identify the adaptations implemented by PACE programs throughout the country, Altarum will compare PACE outcomes to those of similar beneficiaries who received care outside of the program and examine the potential to expand some helpful adaptations to other parts of our long-term care system.

 Altarum has worked closely on the PACE model in Michigan and at the federal level to expand the model’s availability and affordability to more middle-class older adults who are too wealthy to qualify for PACE under Medicaid.
 Many stand to benefit from the all-inclusive coordinated care that PACE provides, but face pricing and regulatory barriers to enrollment that require a policy solution.

 After enduring one of the most difficult years in memory—with strict lockdowns, lonely and isolated elders, a vulnerable direct care workforce, economic shocks, and a devastating death toll—the long-term care sector is starting to try to recover.
 Altarum’s evaluation of what worked well during PACE’s Covid response will be essential to informing the recovery and further efforts toward building a more robust and more equitable system of community-anchored care.

 Altarum will publicly release the results of the evaluation, adding to its body of research and innovative solutions to build a stronger and more equitable long-term care system, including fortifying the direct care workforce; improving home and community-based services; and strengthening nursing homes through comprehensive culture change initiatives.

-Joanne Lynn, MD, an LTSS expert at Altarum and geriatrician, and Christine Stanik, PhD, a psychologist and senior researcher at Altarum, are leading the project.
+Christine Stanik, PhD, a psychologist and senior researcher at Altarum, is leading the project.